andmatand/vector-paint/README.md

 * d: **D**raw
 * p: Select **P**oints (hold shift while clicking to select multiple points)
 * s: Select **S**hapes (hold shift while clicking to select multiple shapes)
+  * Shortcuts (even when using a different tool):
+    * Hold Shift to enable hovering; click to select a shape
+    * Press Tab to select the previous selection (currently doesn't work if you've used Undo since then)
 * c: Change **C**olor of selected shape(s)
   * This includes secondary color (used only by fill-patterns)
 * f: Change **F**ill-Pattern index of selected shape(s)